IMPAKTER ESSAY: Mobile Devices and Consumer Behavior Decoded

 Thus, according to Bauer et al. (2005), the technology acceptance model focuses on the perceived ease of use and usefulness of the new product/service as the main driver of acceptance; On the other hand, the uses and gratification theory states that rational or utilitarian reasons are considered the main factors of adoption of a new technology.
 Overall, information and entertainment are considered to be the main fain factors of acceptance (Sultan et al., 2009)

-As claimed from Srivastava (2005), no technological innovation can happen without a change in society.
+As claimed from Srivastava (2005), who runs an individual voluntary arrangement company, no technological innovation can happen without a change in society.
 Indeed, the mobile phone represents a “social object” which has a significant impact on the consumer behaviour.
 Mobile phones have a direct impact on all the stages of the consumer decision process, as showed in figure 4, acting as a moderator of economic and social factors and decreasing the impact of the five competitive forces (Porter, 1979) on the product of interest (Shankar and Balasubramanian, 2009).

 In the current liquid society (Bauman, 2005), the increased use of social media and internet contributes significantly to the constant transformation of community norms and people lifestyles; mobile technology, play an important role in facilitating this process, enabling the immediate search and share of information (Tussyadiah, 2012).
 Specifically, from a marketing perspective, the main implication of these changes is the implementation of the “mobile marketing”, defined from Kaplan (2012) as “any marketing activity conducted through a ubiquitous network to which consumers are constantly connected using a personal mobile device”.